Why do we learn physical education?

 ---|

-Explain the functions of the skeletal system?
+Explain the functions of systems?
 Explain coaching methods?
-How are performers motivated? |
+Psychological factors and how to support athletes? |

 Year 13 - Sport Science